Log Off, You’re Not a Fucking Algorithm.

 You're comparing your behind-the-scenes chaos to someone else's staged performance.

 That ripped gym bro?
-Filters, angles, and maybe testosterone or steds.

-That happy entrepreneur?
 Maxed-out credit cards and a panic disorder.

-You’re losing sleep over smoke and mirrors.
+You're losing sleep over people lying for likes.

 Wake the fuck up.